Big Bash League: Tournament format

+The 2023-24 season was shortened, with each team played ten regular season matches, playing three teams twice, and four teams once; for a total of 40 regular season games and 4 finals.
+This was in response to concerns that the 61 game season was too long.

-The final of the tournament is played at the home ground of the highest-ranked team.
+The final of the tournament is played at the home ground of the higher-ranked team.
 The only exception to this rule was 2014–15 season when the final was played at a neutral venue (Manuka Oval), due to the 2015 Cricket World Cup.

 In the 2018–19 season, the league introduced a 'bat flip' (instead of a coin toss) to decide who would bat/bowl first.

+Up to the 2018–19 season the top four teams contested the finals, which consisted of two semi-finals and a final.

-The finals structure was changed in the 2019–20 season to include a fifth team.
-The structure was a hybrid version of the Page–McIntyre final four system with the addition of ‘The Eliminator’ being the difference between the original and the hybrid versions.:
+The finals structure was changed in the 2019–20 season to include a fifth team, and a "double chance" for the top two teams.
+The structure was a hybrid version of the Page–McIntyre final four system with the addition of 'The Eliminator' being the difference between the original and hybrid versions.: